icecoredynasty/icecoredynasty.github.io/rules.md

       </p>
     </article>

     <article>
       <h3>How does the salary cap work?</h3>
       <p>
-        Every franchise operates under the same 500-coin salary cap.
+        Every franchise operates under the same 500-coin Salary Cap.
-        Keeper salaries count against the cap before the annual live salary-cap auction.
+        Keeper salaries count against the cap before the annual Live Salary Cap Draft.
       </p>
     </article>

     <article>
       <h3>How does the auction draft work?</h3>
       <p>
         IceCore uses a live salary-cap auction draft.
-General Managers nominate players and compete with bids, with the final winning bid becoming the player's salary.
+General Managers nominate players and compete with bids.
+The final winning bid becomes the player's IceCore salary.
       </p>
     </article>

     <article>
       <h3>How many players are on each roster?</h3>
       <p>
-        Each franchise has a 20-player active roster consisting of 4 LW, 4 C, 4 RW, 6 D and 2 G. IceCore has no traditional fantasy bench.
+        Each franchise has a 20-player active roster consisting of 4 C, 4 LW, 4 RW, 6 D and 2 G. IceCore uses no traditional fantasy bench.
       </p>
     </article>

     <article>
       <h3>How does the keeper system work?</h3>
       <p>
-        Each offseason, franchises keep 11–15 players from their active roster and IR+, together with 1–3 Development Keepers from the previous-season NA farm.
+        Each offseason, franchises protect 11–15 regular players from their active roster or IR+, together with 1–3 Development Keepers from the previous-season NA farm.
       </p>
     </article>

     <article>
       <h3>Does IceCore have a prospect or farm system?</h3>
       <p>
         Yes.
 Each franchise has five NA slots for developing prospects.
-        Up to three Development Keepers can be carried forward from the previous-season farm.
+        Between one and three players from the previous-season farm may become Development Keepers.
       </p>
     </article>

     <article>
       <h3>How does FAAB work?</h3>